RKleminski/Scrapless/README.md

 # Usage

-When you intend to play *Dauntless*, simply run *Scrapless* and let it do its work.
+When you intend to play *Dauntless*, simply run *Scrapless* in the background and let it do its work.
 Console output and overlay will inform you about the current operation of the program.
-In some unforeseen circumstances, it might be necessary to restart the program to ensure its continued operation.
+In some circumstances, it might be necessary to restart the program to ensure its continued operation.

-Please read the list below to know which screens are of interest for *Scrapless*, and ensure that you give it a couple seconds on each of those to perform its magic.
+Please read the list below to know which screens are of interest for *Scrapless*, and ensure that you give it a couple seconds on each of those screens to perform its magic.
 Data collection is for the patient.

 # What does it actually do?

 The idea behind Scrapless is simple: it uses image recognition and Optical Character Recognition (reading text off images) to automatically gather the data off your screen as you play.
 This is achieved by a loop of operations:

 1. Once started, Scrapless will begin taking snapshots of your main monitor every second.
 This delay can grow longer, as it starts after all current image processing has concluded.
-What is your main monitor?
+	-What is your main monitor?
 On Windows systems (which you have to use to play Dauntless) it is the one where all games will run by default, and which has a more fully fledged Task 	Bar.
 You can always check which screen is your main in system settings.

 2. *Scrapless* will detect the Airship Lobby of any type of hunt and read the screen for Behemoth name, Threat level and Patrol/Pursuit type of a hunt.